 If you live in Luxembourg, you can use a valid British driving licence as long as you register it with the Ministry of Transport.
 Alternatively, you can exchange it for a Luxembourgish driving licence.

-Keep vehicle registration documents with you to prove you’re the legal owner.
+Keep vehicle registration and car insurance documents with you to prove you’re the legal owner and the car is properly insured.
 Failure to do so could lead to a fine and confiscation of the vehicle.
 On the spot fines are common.
 It’s easy to cross into neighbouring countries without realising it.
 Keep your passport with you for identification.

 In 2013 there were 45 road deaths in Luxembourg (source: Department for Transport).
 This equates to 8.4 road deaths per 100,000 of population and compares to the UK average of 2.8 road deaths per 100,000 of population in 2013.